Increasing your IELTS Vocabulary is essential for a higher Band Score, but what exactly is “IELTS Vocabulary” and which list should we trust?

 Why is it important to use these ‘official’ word lists?

-It is important to use them since otherwise, the words you choose to study come from one of two sources: either you select them, or a teacher selects them.
+It is important to use them.
+Otherwise, the words you choose to study come from one of two sources: either you select them, or a teacher chooses them.

 If you select them, you really have no basis, except that you don’t know the meaning.
 Is it a common word?
 Is it worth studying?
-It is extremely difficult for you to know, which is why word lists are useful.
+It is extremely difficult for you to know which words you should learn.
+This is why word lists are useful.

-If words are chosen by a teacher, a similar problem arises.
+If a teacher chooses the words you should learn , a similar problem arises.
 A teacher may have a better ‘feel’ for which words to study, though essentially they are relying on intuition, and their intuition may be wrong.

 I personally feel I have a good understanding of which words students will or will not know, which words are academic and useful for study, but I am continually surprised, and see words that I think are useful but which turn out to be rather low frequency in academic English.